-The TM Space Data Link Protocol (reference [1]), the AOS Space Data Link Protocol (reference [2]), and USLP (reference [6]) only specify the maximum length of Transfer Frames because there may be constraints on the Transfer Frame length depending on the selected coding options.
+The TM Space Data Link Protocol (SDLP, reference [1]), the AOS Space Data Link Protocol (reference [2]), and USLP (reference [6]) only specify the maximum length of Transfer Frames because there may be constraints on the Transfer Frame length depending on the selected coding options.

+NOTE – The maximum length of a Transfer Frame is constrained by the number of bits allocated to the First Header Pointer in the Space Data Link Protocol.
+The 11 bit field in the TM protocol supports 2048 octet Transfer Frames, while the 16 bit fields in AOS and USLP support 65536 octet Transfer Frames.

 This Recommend Standard places no constraints on the Transfer Frame length if slicing is used, or if there is no coding, or if convolutional coding alone is used.
 Without slicing, when Reed-Solomon (with or without concatenation), Turbo, or LDPC codes are used, there are additional constraints on the Transfer Frame length.
 The various cases are enumerated below.

 General